rachel170/tp/docs/UserGuide.md

 * The search is **case-insensitive**. e.g `test` will match `Test`
 * **Only full words will** be matched e.g. `Art` will not match `Artifact`
+* Find command only searches keywords from the questions, since the purpose of using flashcards is to self test.
 * Flashcards matching at least one keyword will be returned. (e.g. `Conflict Resolution` will return `Handling Conflict`, `Resolution`)

 </div>